gsuuon/ad-llama/readme.md

 }`
 ```

-`oneOf`, `consistsOf` try to generate relevant tokens for the provided strings in the context of the current generation expression -- as tokenizers are stateful, a simple encoding of just the provided strings won't necessarily produce tokens that would fit into the existing sequence.
+As tokenizers are stateful, a simple encoding of just the provided strings won't necessarily produce tokens that would fit into the existing sequence.
 For example, with Llama 2's tokenizer `foo` and `"foo"` encode to completely different tokens:

 ```javascript
 encode('"foo"') === [376, 5431, 29908]